I love making wood signs. This rustic painted wood sign was no exception. You can make your own rustic painted wood sign using 2×4’s!

 This rustic painted wood sign tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-She saw my listing for this rustic painted wood sign that says “blessed” and reached out to see if I could make something similar for her.
+She saw my listing for a rustic painted wood sign that says “blessed” and reached out to see if I could make something similar for her.
 It was so much fun making this, hope you’ll give the rustic painted wood sign a try too!

 The quote she wanted was “be blessed & be a blessing” and it is such a beautiful reminder, isn’t it?

 I love making wood signs.
-Sometimes I use pallet wood, sometimes I use new wood, sometimes I use old wood, sometimes I use my Silhouette Cameo to make a stencil, sometimes I just freehand the painting.
+Sometimes I use pallet wood, sometimes I use new wood, sometimes I use old wood, sometimes I use my Silhouette Cameo to make a stencil, and sometimes I just freehand the painting.
 This time I’m going to share with you a sign using new wood and painting freehand.